 Storage and freezing

-Store any leftovers in an airtight container in the fridge for up to three days or freeze it for up to six months and thaw it at room temperature before serving.
+Store any leftovers in an airtight container in the fridge for up to five days or freeze it for up to six months and thaw it at room temperature before serving.
 I like to slice the cake into portions before freezing it so I can easily thaw the exact amount I need.

 Optional additions